ThangHoang54/Movie-Ticket-Reservation-System/README.md

 the modern theaters.
 This project involves using __JavaFX__ to create an intuitive front-end interface and __Java__ to develop the back-end functionality.

 In addition to selling tickets at physical counters, most theaters now offer the convenience of online reservations through their websites.
-This system will faciliate the online booking of movies tickets.
+This system will facilitate the online booking of movies tickets.
 Each user can make one or more bookings, with each booking linked to a specific movie show.
 The booking includes details of the seats reserved for the chosen show

-## Feature
+## Feature 🎯
 > ___User___

--
+- User can create an account, login to perform booking function.
+- User can view their personal information (name, email, list of bookings).
+- User can view show timing for selected theater.
+- User can make one or more online booking tickets at one time.

 > ___Admin___

--
+- Admin can not sign up.
+- Admin can perform add and update operations on users.
+Also, a customer can be searched by name or contact information, and the search results will be ascending ordered.
+- Admin can perform add, update and delete operations on bookings.
+Also, an order can be searched by its id or the corresponding screen and the search results will be ascending ordered.
+- Admin can perform add, update and delete operations on screens.
+Also, a screen can be searched by movie name, and the search results will be ordered with respect to show timings in ascending order.
+- Admin can perform add, update and delete operations on theater.
+Also, a theater can be searched by name or address, and the search results will be ordered with respect to name in ascending order.

 ## Getting Started 🚀

 - Dependencies: